saidovrf/Instamate/README.md

 # Instamate

-Simple Instagram photo loading app on AngularJS
+Simple displaying your info and recent photos from Instagram with AngularJS